fossasia/2020.fossasia.org/README.md

-Site for the annual FOSSASIA Summit
+This is the site for the annual FOSSASIA Summit

 March 19-22, 2020 at Lifelong Learning Institute, Singapore